08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 |- use
 |- grow

-* Do you have experience in data analysis/engineering, ETL/ELT, data warehousing, etc.?
+* How many years of, or do you have experience in data analysis/engineering, ETL/ELT, data warehousing, etc.?

 |- I appreciate
 |- question